Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-structure/5-the-rest-of-the-project.md

 #### Defining groups

 A group is a collection of nodes within a dbt DAG.
-They enable intentional collaboration within and across teams by restricting [access to private](/reference/resource-configs/access) models.
+Groups enable intentional collaboration within and across teams by restricting [access to private](/reference/resource-configs/access) models.

 import DefineGroups from '/snippets/_define-groups.md';